WikiMin3R/PotClassic/README.md

 The original chain transitioned from UTXO / PoSV block generation to tokenized (ERC-20) platform.
 As a result, nearly 115 million legacy Potcoins were burn-swapped into ERC-20 POT token.
 There are still approximately 115 million legacy Potcoin remaining :)
-This repository represents an independent effort to update / upgrade / functionalize the legacy UTXO chain.
+This repository represents an organized effort to update / upgrade / functionalize the legacy UTXO chain.

 Our solution?
 -------------